DavidAlejandro/mortgage-calculator/README.md

 # Mortgage Calculator

-A calculator that helps users estimate their mortgage payments.
+A calculator built with Next.js that helps users estimate their mortgage payments.

 ## Live Demo